gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Even as she realized that, Erileine heard boots on cobblestones.
 She hurried to take shelter with Razi and Piaerre behind some sweet-smelling shrubs in terracotta pots.
 Whistles called back and forth around them.
-Razi patted the air with his hand---keep still---and crept silently to the gate.
+Razi patted the air with his hand–keep still–and crept silently to the gate.
 Ignoring his signal, the thief followed suit.
 Stung, Erileine followed him.

 "They're watching the road," the thief whispered, pointing at a glimmer of light escaping from the tin shutter of a lantern hanging on